PLC-Programmer/PLC-Programmer.github.io/(A) Hello world with the Scala code runner in Windows 11.md

 #### b/ Java Runtime Environment (JRE)

 The installation process of the winget command is looking for an installed JVM on your Windows computer.
+This also happens when running the Scala installer for Windows based on Coursier (see above).

 If a JRE (something like "Java 8 Update...") ist not yet existing on your computer, install it from here: https://www.java.com/en/download/manual.jsp